Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 The traditional SMAS facelift works at a more superficial plane and pulls laterally.
 The deep plane releases the four facial retention ligaments (zygomatic, masseteric, mandibular, and cervical) and elevates the entire structure vertically, producing a more natural and long-lasting result: 10-15 years versus 5-10 years for SMAS.

-What is the Auersvald hemostatic network?
+What is the Auersvald haemostatic mesh?

 Is fat grafting mandatory in a facelift?

 It is not mandatory, but highly recommended.
 Fat contains adipose stem cells (ADSCs) that promote skin regeneration, stimulate collagen, and improve skin quality.
-Additionally, it replenishes volume lost with aging.
+Additionally, it replenishes volume lost with ageing.
 The combination of facelift with fat grafting offers the most complete result.

 Can fat grafting make the face swollen or artificial?